Headless Commerce + Headless CMS: The Perfect Combination?

-It’s not uncommon for an enterprise to run multiple, siloed CMSes to cover their channels and touchpoints.
+It’s not uncommon for an enterprise to run multiple, siloed CMSes to cover all their channels, touchpoints, and business units.
+This approach is sometimes intention and sometimes merely a factor of large companies with different groups operating with autonomy over technology selection decisions.
 With headless content management, virtually any experience can be powered from a single CMS without restrictions or sacrificing custom content to satisfy all channels.

 Deliver truly unique and contextual experiences across touchpoints

-Enterprises that embrace headless commerce and microservices to quickly spin up new and innovative experiences shouldn’t be held back by monolithic content platforms!
-Headless content-plus-content ensures omnitouchpoint experiences are optimized for both form and function.
+Enterprises that embrace headless commerce and eCommerce microservices to quickly spin up new and innovative experiences shouldn’t be held back by monolithic content platforms!
+Headless commerce-plus-content ensures omni-channel experiences are optimized for both form and function.

 Support greenfield projects without a legacy rip-and-replace

-The best part of an agile technology environment is the ability to launch new projects -- even experimental or greenfield projects -- without investing in separate, siloed platforms, introducing risk into the legacy environment, or taking months or years to deploy.
+The best part of an agile technology environment based on both a headless commerce platform and a headless CMS is the ability to launch new projects - even experimental or greenfield projects - without investing in separate, siloed platforms, introducing risk into the legacy environment, or taking months or years to deploy.

 Future-proof your environment

-API-driven solutions provide the flexibility to swap-in and swap-out best of breed solutions.
+API-driven solutions offer the ability to unlock the full potential of Composable Commerce, thereby providing the flexibility to swap-in and swap-out best of breed solutions as the needs of the business change over time, and avoiding being locked in to a rigid, monolithic technology stack.
 For headless commerce, today this means leveraging lightning-fast front end frameworks like React.js and its cousins to serve mobile-friendly single page applications (SPAs) and progressive web apps (PWAs).
 As new technologies and devices come down the pike, they can simply bolt-on to what you’ve built on your back end.

 When headless content management isn’t right for you

 As with headless commerce, headless content isn’t right for every organization.
-Headless CMS is best for teams with seasoned developers, the appetite to deploy unique experiences across touchpoints, and the need for agility.
+Headless CMS is best for teams with seasoned developers (or a trusted agency or System Integrator) who have the requisite skills needed to build and maintain front-end frameworks that will be powered by the headless CMS, and the organization must have the appetite to deploy unique experiences across touchpoints, and the need for agility.